michal800106/aiorabbitmq/README.md

 # About

-aiorabbit is based off of aioampqp project and just adds class based functionality to rabbitmq in an asyncio fashion.
+aiorabbitmqmq is based off of aioampqp project and just adds class based functionality to rabbitmq in an asyncio fashion.
 All the lower level AMQP functionality is done in there.
 This project may work for other AMQP services but is mainly designed for rabbitmq.

 If you have any questions or find a bug please open an issue.